 Running out of Los Angeles, California, KOST FM broadcasts adult-contemporary music with sister stations in various locations around the Golden State.

 Advertised with the slogan “Feel Good Los Angeles,” KOST draws in millions of listeners every week.

 How many radio stations are there in the US?

 It’s an exciting time for audio broadcasting, particularly in America.
 Throughout the world, we have countless new ways to listen to entertainment and music.
-From FM/AM radio stations to podcasts, streaming and more – the audio platform is growing.
+From FM and AM radio stations to podcasts, streaming, and more – the audio platform is growing.

 According to recent reports, however, the top radio stations in the US remain to be the go-to source for audio information and entertainment for Americans.

 The best radio stations in the US bring listeners their daily dose of news, music, and even laughter in the form of humorous sketches and shock jockey conversations.